liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 ![The `DDLForm` screenlet using Default theme.](Images/ddlform.png)

+### Custom cells

+Any theme should define a custom cell view for each kind of field type.
+For instance, the `xib` file called `DDLFieldDateTableCell_default` will be used to render `Date` fields in the `Default` theme.

+However, you can customize how to show one specific field using the following filename: `DDLCustomFieldXXXTableCell_default` where `XXX` will be your field name.
+For instance, the GUI for text fields in the Default theme looks like you can see above (field "Are you a subscriber?).
+If you want a custom GUI, you needn't to create a whole theme.
+You just need to create a `xib` file called `DDLCustomFieldSubscriberNameTableCell_default` (considering the field's name is 'subscriberName') and the custom version will be rendered.
+Be careful to keep the same components and `IBOutlet` defined in the custom file.

 ## Portal Configuration

 Dynamic Data Lists and Data Types should be configured properly in the portal.
 Refer to the [Defining Data Types](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/building-a-list-platform-in-liferay-and-liferay-portal-6-2-user-guide-10-en) and [Creating Data Lists](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/creating-data-lists-liferay-portal-6-2-user-guide-10-en) sections of the User Guide for more details.
 If Workflow is required, it also must be configured.
 Please see the [Using Workflow](http://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/using-workflow-liferay-portal-6-2-user-guide-11-en) section of the User Guide for details.